clausmullie/open-zaak/GOVERNANCE.md

 * Managing the OpenZaak brand
 * Licensing and intellectual property changes
 * Controlling access to OpenZaak assets such as hosting and project calendars
+* Coordinating across componenets

 The core group is made up of representatives of the coordinating municipalities.
+Representatives of market parties can be invited.

 ## Technical steering team